ayanibs/custom/README.md

 ├── assets/
 └── app.py

+1. Python (version 3.10+ recommended)
-1. pip install customtkinter
+2. customtkinter
-2. pip install pillow
+3. pillow
+4. python-dotenv
+5. supabase
+6. (Optional, but recommended) pip for package management

+You can install the Python packages using:
-3. pip install supabase
+└── app.pypip install customtkinter pillow python-dotenv supabase

-4. ask for .env file
+Make sure to also have your .env file with the required Supabase credentials.